-- 1. On the device, swipe down from the status bar and then touch 😱. - 2.
-Touch (i) About. - 3.
+- 1. On the device, swipe down from the Status bar to open the Quick Access panel and then touch 🏟. - 2.
+Touch System > About phone. - 3.
 Scroll down to Build number. - 4.
 Ensure that the build number matches the new system update package file number.